How It All Began

 - Tours and activities

-I with travel affiliate programs and share links to Amazon, which I monetize with Amazon Associates.
+I work with travel affiliate programs and share links to Amazon, which I monetize with Amazon Associates.
 Through travel affiliate programs, I work with well-known brands, such as Booking.com, as well as with some trusted local brands.

 I really like to work through Travelpayouts, as it’s so convenient to have all the travel affiliate programs in one place.
 Travelpayouts allowed me to work with 10 affiliate programs simultaneously.
 I find the platform to be highly user-friendly compared to some others that I’ve tried.